Search our FAQ library or browse by topic.

 In some cases, federal law requires it.
 The Employee Retirement Income Security Act (ERISA) requires spousal consent for certain transactions.
 If you're rolling over money into an ERISA plan, TIAA requires acknowledgement that you're aware of the ERISA provisions of the plan and that any money rollover into the plan will be subject to ERISA laws.

 If your spouse would like to waive his/her beneficial rights to the account, your spouse must complete a spousal waiver form.
 Your spouse must sign the waiver in front of a Notary or, if still employed by the sponsoring institution, the designated plan representative.
+TIAA has partnered with Notarize.com (www.Notarize.com/TIAAOpens in a new window) to offer a digital and secure way for you to fulfill notarization requirements for your forms.
 Please note: Your spouse's signature cannot be dated before your signature.